wdas/reposado/README.txt

 Reposado is a set of tools written in Python that replicate some of the functionality of Apple's Software Update Service, available as part of Mac OS X Server.

+Reposado is licensed under the new BSD license.

 Reposado, together with the "curl" binary tool and a web server such as Apache 2, enables one to host a local Apple Software Update Server on any hardware and OS of your choice.

 Reposado contains a tool (repo_sync) to download Software Update catalogs and (optionally) update packages from Apple's servers, enabling you to host them from a local web server.